talkable/talkable-docs/source/web_hooks.rst

    <h2>Response Codes</h2>

-Curebit considers a web hook as "delivered successfully" in the case that the site server returned a **2xx response status**.
-Otherwise Curebit will continually retry to deliver a webhook after a set interval of time.
+Talkable considers a web hook as "delivered successfully" in the case that the site server returned a **2xx response status**.
+Otherwise Talkable will continually retry to deliver a webhook after a set interval of time.

 .. raw:: html